NOYSI/hubot-noysi/README.md

   1. Edit your ```~/.bashrc```file to include a new environment variable like: ```export NOYSI_TOKEN=<your_token_here>```.
 Don't forget to logout or do a ```source ~/.bashrc``` so your new variable it is available to HUBOT.
   2. Edit ```/path/to/hubot/node_modules/hubot-noysi/src/noysi.coffee```in line ```33``` set ```token: process.env.NOYSI_TOKEN or "<your_token_here>"```
   3. Run your HUBOT with the token passed as an argument: ```NOYSI_TOKEN=<your_token_here>./bin/hubot -a noysi```

-### Building your own HUBOT scripts
-In construction...